Is the diamond grading report (certificate) reliable?

 What about the diamond marketplace?
-In contrast, the industry isn’t subjected to the same level of scrutiny even though jewelry purchases are significantly large investments!
+In contrast, the industry isn’t subjected to the same level of scrutiny even though jewelry purchases often involve large sums of money!

 As mentioned on the earlier page, each lab applies different criteria and standards when performing an assessment.
 To add to the confusion, some gemological labs even use the same terminology inside their report.
 This gives consumers a false impression that all labs are the same!

 EGL and IGI are 2 of the international labs that have relatively lax grading standards.
-I singled both of them out because it’s very likely you would come across these stones in jewelry stores.
+I singled both of them out because it’s very likely you would come across diamonds with these grading reports in jewelry stores.

 Let’s say you purchased the stone and decide to send it to GIA for a re-grading.
 One month later, it comes back as an I color SI2.
 Guess what?
 That’s when you know you have been screwed by your jeweler.
 The retail pricing for a 1 carat GIA I color SI2 is around $4,600 and the jeweler had just profited an additional $400 because of your ignorance.

 Now, I want to show you how grossly inaccurate the grades of an EGL diamond can be.
 The 1 carat diamond below was graded as a VS2 by EGL and the inclusions under the table stand out like a sore thumb.

 How did this diamond receive a VS2 rating with obvious inclusions like these?

 This is s a sham and you don’t need to be a professional to see that there is something wrong here.
 This diamond would at best have gotten an SI2 grade at GIA because of its dark inclusions and multiple reflections within the body.

 In-house grading labs are another can of worms better left unopened.
 You will usually see that diamonds graded by an in-house appraiser (if you are buying from XYZ Company and the diamond is graded by XYZ Company) are insanely cheaper.